Social media, appreciation, music and communication are all aspects of happy office, according to new research.

-Give Them Time: Make sure the office is orderly and efficient; cut down on meeting times and have meetings standing up or before lunch to move them along.
+- Give Them Time: Make sure the office is orderly and efficient; cut down on meeting times and have meetings standing up or before lunch to move them along.

-Let Them Use Social Media: Past research has shown that a 10-minute Facebook breaks helps employees become more productive, healthier and happier.
+- Let Them Use Social Media: Past research has shown that a 10-minute Facebook breaks helps employees become more productive, healthier and happier.

-Let Them Listen to Music: A recent survey shows the majority of businesses found that music in the office increased employee morale and improved the atmosphere.
+- Let Them Listen to Music: A recent survey shows the majority of businesses found that music in the office increased employee morale and improved the atmosphere.

-Communicate Constantly: To mitigate fear and concern, overcommunicate with employees.
+- Communicate Constantly: To mitigate fear and concern, overcommunicate with employees.
 Keep them informed about the company's position, how it plans to advance and its overall vision.

-Rainy Days: Since research has shown that employees tend to be angrier and sadder on gloomy days, play a television show in the break room, order in lunch or plan indoor team-building activities to combat those negative feelings.
+- Rainy Days: Since research has shown that employees tend to be angrier and sadder on gloomy days, play a television show in the break room, order in lunch or plan indoor team-building activities to combat those negative feelings.

-Appreciate Employees: Even if you can't offer financial rewards, there are some other simple ways of showing appreciation, including providing food for the office, thanking specific staff members after a job well done and sending out handwritten notes of thanks after big projects.
+- Appreciate Employees: Even if you can't offer financial rewards, there are some other simple ways of showing appreciation, including providing food for the office, thanking specific staff members after a job well done and sending out handwritten notes of thanks after big projects.

 Additional information can be found in the infographic composed by Metrofax.

 Follow Chad Brooks on Twitter @cbrooks76 or BusinessNewsDaily @BNDarticles.
-We're also on Facebook& Google+

-Related on BusinessNewsDaily:
+Related on BusinessNewsDaily & MNN:

 Copyright 2012 BusinessNewsDaily, a TechMediaNetwork company.
-All rights reserved.
+This story is republished with permission here.